What is a General Ledger (GL)?

 General ledger account

 A general ledger account (GL account) is a primary component of a general ledger.
-The GL account is a list of all transactions for a certain type of account.
+A GL account records all transactions for that account.
 The transactions are related to various accounting elements, including assets, liabilities, equity, revenues, expenses, gains, and losses.

 For example, cash and account receivables are part of the company’s assets.
-On the ledger, each of the items will have its own GL account.
+On the ledger, each of the assets will have its own GL account.

 Controlling Accounts vs. Subsidiary ledger